jakaline-dev/Gremory/README.md

 An LLM inference server built with [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) and [LitServe](https://github.com/Lightning-AI/LitServe).

-Most of the ideas are from `text-generation-ui`[https://github.com/oobabooga/text-generation-webui].
+Most of the ideas are from [`text-generation-ui`](https://github.com/oobabooga/text-generation-webui).
 This library aims to be a slimmed, optimized version of `text-generation-ui`.

 Currently pre-alpha.
 Has a lot of stuff missing, and not OpenAI-spec compatible yet.
-Also working on a frontend (Gremory UI), which would be a seperate library.
+Currently working on the frontend (Gremory UI), which would be a seperate library.

 ## Installation & How to use